ConjurTech/switcheo-chain-js-sdk/README.md

 ## Use
 - look at examples, or run `node .` or `node worker.js` (assumes that mnemonic account number starts with 0!)

-copy mnemonics.json from switcheo-chain
+symlink mnemonics.json from switcheo-chain
-`cp ~/switcheo-chain/mnemonics.json ~/switcheo-chain-js-sdk/`
+`ln -s ~/go/src/github.com/ConjurTech/switcheo-chain/mnemonics.json mnemonics.json`